postech-dao/simperby/docs/multichain.md

 Also, considering that a Simperby chain has no contracts or business logic but is only capable of recording explicitly approved data, there is nothing to execute automatically on the Simperby side.
-That is, the multichain communication system **doesn't have to be two-way**.
-Things happening (finalized) in the settlement chain might be delivered to the Simperby chain in the same way (embedding a light client) but that's just pointless; there's nothing to programmatically respond to such events.
+That is, the multichain communication system **doesn't have to be bidrectional**.
+Things happening (finalized) in the settlement chain might be delivered to the Simperby chain in the same way (embedding a light client) but that's just pointless; there's nothing to programmatically respond to such events because Simperby does not host a contract platform.
 Instead, members of the Simperby chain will manually check the result from the settlement chain using whatever method they want and take it into account if it matters in making a decision on the next agenda.
 They could use a standalone light client, some centralized explorer like Etherscan, or some could even ignore the result if they think it's not important for the next agenda.

 There is **no communication between settlement chains** too.
 The number of required communication channels (i.e., number of light clients) are the same as the number of settlement chains that the organization deploys on.

 ### Currently Supported Settlement Chains